nathan-nguyen/console-color/README.md

 - Divided ModelManager into chunks.
 - Broadcast data to client asynchronously.
 - Use better serializer (i.e Kryo, ...).
 Issue with Java serializer: When object's attributes are updated while object is serialized, this caused serialized data to be corrupted.

+## ServerMessageQueue

+The idea of `ServerMessageQueue` is to have a background thread to broadcast message to all clients asynchronously.
+This reduces the process time of each frame.
+However, enabling background thread causes several issues:
+- Corrupted serialization data: When object is serialized, its attributes are updated by another thread.
+This causes serialized data to be corrupted.
+- `ConcurrentModificationException`: While looping through collections to serialize data, if that collection is updated by another thread, it throws `ConcurrentModificationException`.
+Disabled background thread, broadcast step takes average of 2ms (Measured on 2025-03-28).